0init/zeroday-academy-labs/Zeroday_Academy_Labs_Writeup.md

 ## Conclusion

-This comprehensive writeup covers all 18 labs in the Zeroday Academy platform.
-Each lab is designed to teach specific vulnerability classes and exploitation techniques.
+This comprehensive writeup covers all 17 labs (8 beginner + 9 intermediate) in the Zeroday Academy platform.
+Each intermediate lab includes intermediate-level bypass techniques marked with ⭐.
 Practice these exercises in the controlled environment to build your penetration testing skills.

 Remember to:
 1. Always use Burp Suite systematically